-Original version published in the University of Innsbruck Bulletin of 23 June 2021, Issue 82, No. 882 Amendment as published in the University of Innsbruck Bulletin of 7 December 2022, Issue 11, no. 123
+Original version published in the University of Innsbruck Bulletin of 23 June 2021, Issue 82, No. 882 Correction as published in the University of Innsbruck Bulletin of 7 December 2022, Issue 11, No. 123 Amendment as published in the University of Innsbruck Bulletin of 28 June 2023, Issue 53., No. 620

-Complete version as of 1 October 2022
+Complete version as of 1 October 2023

-Curriculum for the

-Bachelor's Programme in Philosophy

-at the Faculty of Catholic Theology, University of Innsbruck
+Curriculum for the Bachelor's Programme in Philosophyat the Faculty of Catholic Theology, University of Innsbruck